kieran-mackle/autotrader-demo/README.md

 <h1 align="center">Welcome to the AutoTrader Demo Repository</h1>

-This repository contains example files to help you get started with [AutoTrader](https://github.com/kieran-mackle/AutoTrader).
-More strategies will be added over time.
+This repository contains example strategies to help you get started with [AutoTrader](https://github.com/kieran-mackle/AutoTrader).
+Please note that the strategies here are for the latest release of AutoTrader.

 ## Getting Started
 ### Install AutoTrader